Longshore Claims Attorney Robert A. McLaughlin, APC

 Are you a dock worker or longshoreman looking for help after an on-the-job injury in San Diego?
 Maybe you're wondering if you need an attorney to file a longshore claim after an accident at a shipyard in South Bay or elsewhere in San Diego County.

-McLaughlin & Sanchez can answer your questions, help you explore your options and understand your rights.
-Learn more about how our lawyers can help you.
+Robert A. McLaughlin, APC can answer your questions, help you explore your options and understand your rights.
+Learn more about how our lawyer can help you.
 Call us today for a free consultation.

 "Who can file a longshore claim?"

 Anyone engaged in maritime employment can file a longshore claim.
 Thousands of workers keep maritime commerce thriving in the San Diego area.
 They work at places such as the Port of San Diego and the NASSCO shipyard.
 Many are proud members of unions, such as the International Brotherhood of Boilermakers.
 All work jobs in which accidents can happen and people can get hurt.

 There are many jobs that fall under the category of maritime employment.
 They include crane operators, longshore checkers, terminal workers, shipbuilders, marine construction workers, vessel repair workers, hold men, clerks and checkers, dock men, forklift operators, warehousemen, ship repairmen, ship breakers, pile drivers, and workers who help constructing piers and wharves.